slothspot/slothspot.github.io/about/index.md

 I'm a software engineer living in Kiev, Ukraine and currently working at [Samsung Electronics][samsung].
 I've participated in development of online and mobile payment systems based on [NSMEP][nsmep] for some time.
-Have expirience in embedded and middleware development for Linux-based systems.
+Have experience in embedded and middleware development for Linux-based systems.
 Now I'm interested in distributed web-services and Android platform.

 [samsung]: http://samsung.com